Sound Level Meter / Noise Meter

 A sound level meter is an instrument (commonly hand-held), designed to measure sound levels in a standardized way.

-Commonly referred to as a noise level meter, noise meter, decibel meter, SPL meter (to name a few), a sound level meter is designed to respond to sound in approximately the same way as the human ear.
+Commonly referred to as a sound meter, noise meter, decibel meter, or SPL meter (to name a few), a sound level meter is designed to respond to sound in approximately the same way as the human ear.
 The purpose is to give objective, reproducible measurements of sound pressure levels.

 HOW TO USE A SOUND LEVEL METER

-With the addition of typical urban situations, such as sports events, outdoor concerts, parks, and residential- or commercial neighbors, all different sound sources have different characteristics, which that pose specific problems for the professionals assessing them.
+Noise measurement in urban situations, such as sports events, outdoor concerts, parks, and residential- or commercial neighbors, all have different sound sources and sound characteristics, that pose specific challenges for the professionals assessing them.

-The listed articles below detail the most common use-cases:
+Here we've listed some of the most the most common use-cases:

 - Optimizing building acoustics and vibration